ATpoint/sc_preprocess/README.md

 ## Introduction

-**sc_preprocess** is an automated preprocessing pipeline for 10X scRNA-seq data implemented using [Nextflow](https://www.nextflow.io/) which is fully containerized to take care of all required software and ensure reproducibility.
-It supports feature barcode experiments such as CITE-Seq and cell hashing (HTO).
+**sc_preprocess** is an automated preprocessing pipeline for 10x scRNA-seq data implemented using [Nextflow](https://www.nextflow.io/) which is fully containerized to take care of all required software and ensure reproducibility.
+It optionally supports feature barcode experiments such as CITE-Seq and cell hashing (HTO).
 The workhorse of this pipeline is the quantification software [salmon](https://salmon.readthedocs.io/en/latest/salmon.html) from [Rob Patro's lab](https://combine-lab.github.io/) and its scRNA-seq module [alevin](https://salmon.readthedocs.io/en/latest/alevin.html).
 See also the publications for [salmon](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5600148/) and [alevin](https://pubmed.ncbi.nlm.nih.gov/30917859/) in Nature Methods and Genome Biology.

 ## Details

 When running with default parameters the following steps will be executed:

 1. Generate an expanded reference transcriptome containing all spliced (=exonic) and unspliced (intronic) transcript sequences.
 This expanded transcriptome is required for quantification to allow output of both **spliced- and unspliced counts**, e.g. for [velocity](https://www.embopress.org/doi/full/10.15252/msb.202110282) analysis.
-Also, this expanded reference is decoyed by the entire reference genome to perform [selective alignments](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02151-8) in order to improve mapping accuracy by capturing reads that better align to the genome than the transcriptome, removing potential gDNA contaminations and other spurious mapppings.
+Also, this expanded reference is decoyed by the entire reference genome to perform [selective alignments](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02151-8) in order to improve mapping accuracy by capturing reads that better align to the genome than the transcriptome, removing potential gDNA contaminations and other spurious mappings.
 The indexing of this expanded reference is done by `salmon`.

 2. Processing of the reads (fastq files) against the expanded reference using `alevin` performing cellular barcode (CB) detection, read mapping, Unique Molecular Identifier (UMI) deduplication and gene count estimation, resulting in per-cell gene-level abundance estimations.